Learning Visual Feedback Control for Dynamic Cloth Folding: Results

-We provide the real world error metric $d_\text{sum}$ for each fabric and evaluation type on Fig.~\ref{fig:real-results}.
-The first thing to note is that the proposed method $\pi_{\text{ours}}$ significantly outperforms the other methods consistently for all cloth types, and the achieved error $d_{\text{sum}}$ even falls below the range seen during simulation training.
-For the fixed trajectories from $\pi_{\text{fixed}}$, the error is significantly higher in the real world for all the cloth types compared to simulation, which highlights the Sim2Real gap.
-Moreover, the fact that the cloth dynamics are different can be seen from the variability across the different cloth types.
-The visual feedback-based method $\pi_{\text{ours}-}$ performs considerably better compared to trajectories from $\pi_{\text{fixed}}$ for the white cloth, but is comparable or worse for the other cloth types, again highlighting the differences in cloth dynamics.

-The variance of $d_{\text{sum}}$ for both $\pi_{\text{ours}-}$ and $\pi_{\text{ours}}$ compared to the fixed trajectory from $\pi_{\text{fixed}}$ shows that the results produced by the feedback-based methods are less stable.
-This points to the fact that the policies are susceptible to noise from the environment such as lighting and camera movement, as well as the noise due to the subtle differences in starting configuration that also affects the fixed trajectories.
-Comparing $d_{\text{sum}}$ of the proposed method to $d_{\text{sum}}$ of the baselines shows statistical significance for all cloth types, as shown in Table~\ref{table:2}.
+First, in order to compare against the simulation results, we evaluate the real-world error $d_\text{sum}$ for each fabric and policy (see Fig.~\ref{fig:real-results}).
+The first thing to note is that the proposed solution $\pi_{\text{ours}}$ significantly outperforms the other methods consistently for all fabrics.
+Furthermore, the achieved error $d_{\text{sum}}$ even falls below the range seen during evaluation in simulation.
+The fixed trajectories from $\pi_{\text{fixed}}$ present a significantly higher error compared to simulation for all the cloth types, which highlights the sim-to-real gap.
+This can also be seen from the variability across the different cloth types.
+The visual feedback-based method $\pi_\text{visual}$ performs considerably better compared to trajectories from $\pi_{\text{fixed}}$ for the white cloth, but is comparable or worse for the other types.
+This indicates that visual feedback is not enough for solving the task across a variety of fabrics, and the randomization of the cloth's physical properties plays an essential role while training the policy.
+The variance of the feedback-based methods shows that the results are less stable.
+This points to the fact that the policies are susceptible to noise from the environment such as lighting and camera position.
+Comparing the proposed method error to the baselines shows statistical significance for all cloth types, as shown in Table~\ref{table:2}.